PAIDNetwork/Protocol/README.md

 ### PAID Oracles, Incentivized Oracles and other constructs

 ### PAID Token

-PAID Smart Agreements, have a capacity to handle differents type of token, with backward to ERC 20 and ERC 223, and to interface with offchain securities like SAFTs, follow the Claims Token Standard ERC-1843 ana the Simple Restricted Token Standard ERC1404
+PAID Smart Agreements Token, have a capacity to handle differents type of token, with backward to ERC 20 and ERC 223, and to interface with offchain securities like SAFTs, follow the Claims Token Standard ERC-1843 ana the Simple Restricted Token Standard ERC1404.
+It eventually allows it to be the ideal gateway DeFi and OpenFinance ecosystem assets such as debt positions, loans, derivatives and bonds are emerging.
+These assets incur future cash flows, e.g. repayments or dividends.
+Currently there is no standard for efficiently distributing claims on future cash flow of financial contracts among token holders.
+A clear and simple standard is needed to allow Dapps and exchanges to work with cash-flow producing tokens

 ### **Summary**